gwdg/matrix-doc/content/clients/desktop.en.md

 {{% button href="https://packages.riot.im/desktop/install/macos/Element.dmg" icon="fas fa-download" %}}macOS{{% /button %}}
 {{% button href="/clients/install_linux/" icon="fas fa-download" %}}Linux{{% /button %}}

-After a desktop installation, make sure to use the existing account with the ZIH login and not to create a new account on another server.
+After a desktop installation, make sure to use the existing account not to create a new account on another server.
 Here the example of Element:

 ![Selected login button in the element matrix client](/images/01_Login_en.png)